Knock their socks off with an awesome UXD presentation!

 Prototypes are essential to provide a tangible outcome of your effort.
 Rapid prototyping platforms such as Marvel and InVision provide a collaborative system to display and review designs.
 Equipped with the ability to import files from creative software, and integrate with third-party workflow applications, prototyping platforms are used at various stages of the product development process.

-UI screens on rapid prototyping apps
+UX Design screens on rapid prototyping apps

-UI screens on rapid prototyping apps
+UX Design screens on rapid prototyping apps

 Presentations through these mockup tools allow users to view and experience the designed journeys, providing a real-like experience.
 For an audience, mirror cast your phone to a large screen for an inclusive vibe to the demonstration.
 There are various ways to do so – with Airplay, Projection Apps, Chromecast, etc.

-This is what I call the powerplay situation in cricket, when a batsman can take advantage of the fielding restriction.
-It’s the moment when you have the freedom to demonstrate your prowess.
 This is all about design.
 This one’s right up the alley.
-You’re the expert and the audience are all ears.
-The mood board is a visual expression of your design process and amalgamates images, snippets, animated texts, Gifs to form a vibrant and artistic concoction.
-Cut a video if you have to.
-It’s an effort, but it creates the impression you’re seeking.
-If time and money are a constraint, a slide show should suffice.
+You’re the expert and the audience is all ears.
+The mood board is a visual expression of your design process and amalgamates images, snippets, animated texts, and Gifs to form a vibrant and artistic concoction.

 An example of a Mood board

-The UX testbed
+The UX Design Presentation Testbed

 I can’t say this enough but always test your UI designs before you present them to a client.

-Heat maps are an easy way to understand user behavior and to determine whether the information goals are met in your recommended design.
 Engage with a minimum of 5 individuals who fit the personas and conduct a Heat map test.
 Heat maps record user interactions that include mouse movements, clicks, scrolls, U-turns, and rage clicks.

-Various Heat map tools that you could evaluate are hotjar and Microsoft’s Clarity.
-There are other similar tools out there, and best suited to the purpose and device.
-For a new user, I suggest you explore the free plan on hotjar to get acquainted with a Heat map online software.
+For a new user, I suggest you explore the free plan on Hotjar to get acquainted with Heat Map online software.
 Here’s a useful link to understand the way it works – hotjar.com

 The test insights carry an authenticity to your process.
 Add these insights to your presentation.

-UI screen of a Heatmap tool
+UX Design screen of a Heatmap tool

 The Sign-off